-- (10) When Method A cannot be used, and for any reason it is not convenient to use Method B or Method C and to provide adequate distance by setting the points of the short dead end siding or trap for the cross over and against the siding or trap, a sand hump of approved design should be used as a substitute for adequate distance as provided in rule 3.40(4) of the Indian Railways(Open Lines) General Rules, 1976.
+- (10) When Method A cannot be used, and for any reason it is not convenient to use Method B or Method C and to provide adequate distance by setting the points of the short dead end siding or trap for the cross over and against the siding or trap, a sand hump of approved design should be used as a substitute for adequate distance as provided in rule 3.40(4) of the Indian Railways (Open Lines) General Rules, 1976.
 In that case the length of the siding should be at least one rail length and formation should be made up for a short distance beyond the hump. - 37.
-General (1) The requirements and regulation of Block Instruments shall be in accordance with section 'N' and section 'R' of Chapter VII of the Signal Engineering Manual, Part I. - (2) The requirements of Centralised Traffic Control shall be in accordance with section 'Q' of Chapter VII of the Signal Engineering Manual, Part I.
+General- (1) The requirements and regulation of Block Instruments shall be in accordance with section of Chapter 18 of the Indian Railways Signal Engineering Manual. - (2) The requirements of Centralised Traffic Control (CTC) or Traffic management system shall be in accordance with section 4 of Chapter 13 of the Indian Railways Signal Engineering Manual."